 - Place the flask on the table and record observations.

-Using arrows, sketch the molecules inside and outside of the flask that make up the air during four points in this experiment (see below).
+- Using arrows, sketch the molecules inside and outside of the flask that make up the water vapor and air during four points in this experiment (see below).
+Use one color for air particles and another for water vapor and include a key.
 Add the balloon and what it looks like, when appropriate.
 Use arrows to indicate particles, and longer arrows to indicate faster moving molecules.

 What did you learn from this experiment about temperature, pressure, and volume of gases?